derekjwilliams/some-gears/data-services/html-source/mimi-server--structured/README.md

 ## Other changes from ../mimi-server

-### import and export instead of require
+Uses import and export instead of require

-[esm](https://www.npmjs.com/package/esm) is used to provide support for standard JavaScript import and export, which are not supported natively in node yet (as of 13.9).
-The `--experimental-support` flag could also be used if one does not want to use esm.
+See https://github.com/apollographql/apollo-server/issues/3786 for workaround to address issue in apollo-server import